ChloeL6/Stock-vs-Inflation/README.md

 The chart leverages the log scale to better show the correlation between stock/bitcoin prices and gas prices over time.
 The chart is dynamic in that it allows users to filter for months and specific stocks and/or bitcoin.
 Overall it shows that there is not a immediate correlation between tech stocks and Bitcoin with gas prices.
 Yet it does not rule out that there are broader impacts to stocks resulting from gas prices based on impacts to discretionary spending.

-I also performed a Custom Query in BigQuery to combined the datasets, and leveraged this code below:
+For the above visual a `Custom Query` was leveraged to pull it from BigQuery to combined the datasets for use in Looker:
 ```sql
 with stocks as (
   Select CONCAT(year, month) as ym, year, month, stock_name, (avg(open) + avg(high) + avg(low) + avg(close))/4 as avg_price